ZocoLini/compositor/PROCESS_AND_CHOICES.md

 - Created a basic project structure with include, src and test folders.
 - CMakeLists.txt files created.
 - Configured the code editor and C++ tools for development.
-- Init a git repository.
+- Initialized a git repository.
 - Created a main.cpp file with the example code from the official tutorial and tested that it works.

 ## Basic functionality